oslo-pm/oslo-pm.github.io/_posts/2020-10-07-brian-d-foy-looking-forward-to-perl-7.md

 date: 2020-10-07 18:30:00 +0100
 published: True
 categories: meetups
-tags: event perl7 upgrading
+tags: talk perl perl7
----
+--

 # How will the transition to Perl 7 go?